Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function

 when intersecting with the unit cyliner $\{(z, y):|z|<1\}$, consists of vertical line segments that end at the same height.
-This also provides a connection between horizontal slices of these ``teapots'' with graph directed systems, c.f. \cite{lindsey2023characterization}.\\
+This also provides a connection between horizontal slices of these ``teapots'' with the Mandelbrot set (in the sense of Solomyak \cite{solomyak2005mandelbrot}) of parametrized families of graph directed systems, c.f. \cite{lindsey2023characterization}.

-The rough behind these ``persistence'' result is the following: one can use Milnor-Thurston kneading theory to relate maps in $\mathcal{F}$ and the forward itinerary of the critical value of these maps, and such itineraries satisfies the condition that when deleting any prefix, it becomes no larger than the original itinerary under some linear order.
+The rough idea behind these kind of ``persistence'' results is the following: one can use Milnor-Thurston kneading theory to relate maps in $\mathcal{F}$ and the forward itinerary of the critical value of these maps, and such itineraries satisfies the condition of {\em admissibility} which means that when deleting any prefix, it becomes no larger than the original itinerary under some linear order.
 Now for two such maps and corresponding periodic itineraries, such that one has larger entropy, one can find another map in $\mathcal{F}$ with periodic itinerary such that the prefix of the period is close to the itinerary of the map with higher entropy, and the suffix is close to the itinerary of the map with lower entropy.
-As entropies are determined by the prefix of the period while eigenvalues of $M_f$ which are inside the unit circle are determined by the suffix, one gets the ``persistence'' result.\\
+As entropies are controlled by the prefix of the period, while eigenvalues of $M_f$ which are inside the unit circle are controlled by the suffix, one gets the ``persistence'' result.